Unitrends vs. Rubrik: How to cut through the marketing.

 Success relies on customer service, especially when reducing vendor complexity across several important infrastructure functions.
 Unitrends has consistently delivered a 98% customer satisfaction rating for years, and is approaching 20,000 customers.

-Rubrik is very young in the market with no proven track record of support.
-Their support for physical servers is in its infancy and has already presented quality issues in deals against Unitrends.
+Rubrik has only been in the market for a few years.
+Their support for physical servers is relatively new and has already presented quality issues in deals against Unitrends.
 They have no predictive analytics to fix hardware and software issues proactively.
 It’s on the customer to do the work and be reactive.

 For enterprise IT to be efficient, they need to purchase, deploy and manage solutions in ways that are effective for their budget, time, and other organizational stakeholders.